Julia sets appear quasiconformally in the Mandelbrot set: The Model Sets and the Statements of the Results

 \noin {\bf Small Mandelbrot sets.} When we zoom in the boundary of $M$, a lot of \lq\lq small Mandelbrot sets" appear and it is known that these sets are obtained as follows: (This is the result by Douady and Hubbard and its proof can be found in \cite[Th\'eor\`eme 1 du Modulation]{Haissinsky 2000}.
 See also \cite{Milnor 2000}.)
 Let $s_0 \ne 0$ be a {\it superattracting parameter}, that is, $P_{s_0}(z) = z^2 + s_0$ has a superattracting periodic point, and denote its period by $p \geq 2$.
 Then there exists a unique small Mandelbrot set $M_{s_0}$ containing $s_0$ and a canonical homeomorphism $\chi : M_{s_0} \to M$ with $\chi(s_0) = 0$.
 Following Douady and Hubbard we use the notation $s_0 \perp M$ and $s_0 \perp c_0$ to denote $M_{s_0} = \chi^{-1}(M)$ and $\chi^{-1}(c_0) \ (c_0 \in M)$, respectively.
 The set $M_{s_0}$ is called the {\it small Mandelbrot set with center $s_0$} (see Figure \ref{primitive and satellite small M-set}).
 If $c_1 := s_0 \perp c_0 \ (c_0 \in M)$, then $c_1$ is a parameter in $M_{s_0}$ which corresponds to $c_0 \in M$ and it is known that $P_{c_1}$ is renormalizable with period $p$ and $P_{c_1}^p$ is hybrid equivalent (see section 3) to $P_{c_0}$.
-We say $M_{s_0}$ is {\it primitive} if $M_{s_0}$ has a cusp or, in other word, has a cardioid as its hyperbolic component containing $s_0$.
-Otherwise, it is called {\it satellite}, in which case it is attached to some hyperbolic component of $\text{int}(M)$ (see Figure \ref{primitive and satellite small M-set}).
+We say $M_{s_0}$ is {\it primitive} if $K(P_{s_0 \perp (1/4)})$ has a parabolic periodic point with a single petal.
+Otherwise we say $M_{s_0}$ is {\it satellite}, in which case $K(P_{s_0 \perp (1/4)})$ has a parabolic periodic point with more than one petal.
+It is known that $M_{s_0}$ is primitive if the hyperbolic component containing $s_0$ has a cusp on the boundary curve, and that $M_{s_0}$ is satellite if the hyperbolic component containing $s_0$ is attached to another hyperbolic component at $s_0 \perp (1/4)$ (see Figure \ref{primitive and satellite small M-set}).

 \fboxsep=0pt \fboxrule=1pt

 \begin{defn} Let $X$ and $Y$ be non-empty compact sets in $\C$.
 We say {\it $X$ appears ($K$-)quasiconformally in $Y$} or {\it $Y$ contains a ($K$-)quasiconformal copy of $X$} if there is a ($K$-)quasiconformal map $\chi$ on a neighborhood of $X$ such that $\chi(X) \subset Y$ and $\chi(\partial X) \subset \partial Y$.
 Note that the condition $\chi(\partial X) \subset \partial Y$ is to exclude the case $\chi(X) \subset \text{int}(Y)$. \end{defn}